Incredible places you aren't allowed to visit

 Some of the world’s most fascinating places can be impossible – or nearly impossible – to get to.
 War, natural disasters and overtourism can turn a previously popular destination into a no-go area.
 But, sometimes, the reasons a place becomes off limits are quite bizarre.

-Read on to discover the locations unlikely to be on your bucket list any time soon...
+Read on to discover the locations banned from your bucket list...

 RUBEN M RAMOS/Shutterstock